braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  <h5 style="display: inline;"> Description: </h5> When creating functions of the software it is necessary to reflect on the purpose of the software.
 For this case we would want:

     - <h6 style="display: inline;"> Food Search Function: </h6> to create a system that allows the users to analyse all nutritional information for specific foods
-    - <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> breakdown the nutritional information for that specific food in the form of pie and bar graphs
+    - <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> breakdown the nutritional information for a specific food in the form of pie and bar graphs
     - <h6 style="display: inline;"> Nutrition Range Filter Function:  </h6> allow the user to select one nutrition and input minimum & maximum values, and the tools will display a list of foods that fall into those ranges
     - <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> allow the user to select ranges of low, medium and high for nutritional information such as fats, protein carbohydrates, sugar and nutritional density to compare the foods that fall within the ranges visually
     - <h6 style="display: inline;"> Food Wars Function: </h6> allow the user to select 5 chosen foods and compare them against each other visually with a bar graph based on a one selected nutritional information

 -  <h5 style="display: inline;"> Input Parameters: </h5>

-    - <h6 style="display: inline;"> Food Search Function: </h6> The input type would be string and be used to input the foods the user is wanting to look up such as "pear"
+    - <h6 style="display: inline;"> Food Search Function: </h6> The input type would be a search bar where an input string can be entered by the user to look up a certain food and it's nutritional information such as the nutritional information of a pear
-    - <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> The input type would be 2 different booleans as to allow the user to pick between having a bar graph or not and having a pie chart or not.
+    - <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> The input type would be a search bar where an input string can be entered by the user to look up a certain food and then 2 different booleans as to allow the user to pick between having a bar graph or not and having a pie chart or not.
 "Bar Graph: Y/N " "Pie Chart: Y/N "
-    - <h6 style="display: inline;"> Nutrition Range Filter Function: </h6> The input would be a combination input of a string and float32 to allow the user to first input the nutritional information and then input the minimum and maximum values for that nutritional information such as "fats, minimum: 0.5000, maximum: 3.1240"
+    - <h6 style="display: inline;"> Nutrition Range Filter Function: </h6> The input would be a combination of 3 different input fields one to search the nutrient the user is looking to find a range for and 2 input fields where both take numbers with one taking the minimum value and the other taking the maximum value.
+The input of the first input field would be for a string while the following 2 input fields would be for a float32 integer to allow the user to input a request such as "fats, minimum: 0.5000, maximum: 3.1240"
-    - <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> The input would be a string that allows the users to select the nutritional information to filter using such as "protein" then another string that only accepts three options of "low", "medium", "high"
+    - <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> The input type would be a search bar where an input string can be entered by the user to look up a nutrient then to have another input as a multiple choice to select the filter option for the foods for a nutrient using such as "protein" into the options of "low", "medium", "high".
+This is achieved by assigning low, medium and high a numerical value and asking the user for an input of the numerical value assigned to the filter options such as "1, 2 or 3"
-    - <h6 style="display: inline;"> Food Wars Function: </h6> The input would be a combination of a set 5 strings that allow the user to select 5 foods such as "cheese sticks" "pear" "apple" "hummus" "fried rice" then another string for the nutritional information such as "sugar".
+    - <h6 style="display: inline;"> Food Wars Function: </h6> he input would be a combination of 5 different search bars input fields that allow the user to input up to 5 foods as a string such as "cheese sticks" "pear" "apple" "hummus" "fried rice" then another search bar as an input field for a user to enter a string for the nutritional information such as "sugar".

 -  <h5 style="display: inline;"> Return Value: </h5> Describe what the function returns.